 Tomorrow, I will be seeing artist, Imagine Dragons, perform at Shoreline Amphitheatre in Mountain View, California.

-How, so?
 Earlier today, one of my good friends invited me.
 She won 2 free tickets.

 Yes, I have thoughts in my head about death for tomorrow's concert.